|Title:||Head Cross Country Coach; PERA Assistant Professor of the Practice|

-Philip Jennings enters his first season as the Head Cross Country and Track & Field Coach and Assistant Professor of the Pracitce at Wellesley.
+The 2015 NEWMAC Cross Country Coach of the Year, Phil Jennings completed his sixth season as Wellesley's Head Cross Country and Track & Field Coach and Assistant Professor of the Practice in 2018-2019.

 A 1999 graduate of Hamilton with a Bachelor of Arts degree in Economics, Jennings is a Level I and Level II certified coach.
 He also earned his Master’s Degree from TCNJ in 2005, completing the Physical Education curriculum with a concentration in Athletic Administration.